Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Introduction

 Network revenue management, as a fundamental and important model in revenue management, has been successfully applied in lots of industries, such as online retailing, airline, hotel \citep{talluri2004theory,klein2020review}.
 Classical research on NRM aims to maximize the total revenue over $T$ time periods under resource constraints assuming the demand function is known.
 See, for example, the seminal works of \cite{gallego1997multiproduct,jasin2014reoptimization,maglaras2006dynamic}.

 In practice, there are two main challenges in adopting NRM models.
 First, the demand function in NRM is usually unknown, which needs to be learned on the fly.
-Second, in addition to maximizing the total revenue, many retailers would like to guarantee fair consumption across different resources and avoid saturating certain resource types.
-As summarized in \citep{bateni2022fair}, fairness is an important concern in two cases.
-First, many platforms (e.g., in healthcare or public utility sectors) are under the obligation to ensure fairness.
-Second, even those profit-seeking platforms also need to take fairness into consideration, because to maximize the long-term revenue, a platform should keep long-term cooperation with different resource suppliers.
-Ensuring fairness across different resource suppliers will help keep a good collaboration relationship.
-Let us provide two examples to illustrate the importance of fairness constraints in revenue management applications:
+Second, in addition to maximizing the total revenue, many {decision-makers} would like to guarantee {balanced} consumption across different resources.

+In various network revenue management applications, resource-consumption balancing may achieve multiple benefits such as fairness in channel relationships, customer satisfaction enhancement, and operational cost reduction.
+Let us provide two examples to illustrate the importance of resource-consumption balancing as follows.